2Gbps/CloudStream-BonoboSubs/README.md

 | Renegade Immortal | TV (episodes 1–157+) | `bonobosubs.ovh/s/download?dir=/4k` |
 | Renegade Immortal: Battle of the Gods | Movie | `bonobosubs.ovh/s/download?dir=/4k` |

-## How it works

-- Episodes are discovered **dynamically** through the Nextcloud WebDAV API (`PROPFIND` on the public share) — new releases published by BonoboSubs appear automatically, with no extension update needed.
-- Both current file naming schemes are handled: `...
-Xian Ni - 001.mkv` (v3 batches) and `...
-Xian Ni Episode 077.mkv` (older releases).
-- Files are streamed directly (`video/x-matroska`, range-request capable, ~1–2.5 GB per episode, HEVC 4K 2160p).
-- English subtitles are embedded in the MKV container and picked up by the player.

 ## Build